beardedsakimonkey/nvim-udir/README.md

    udir to the same directory in two different windows, those buffers are distinct, and as such, opening a file or navigating in one won't affect the other.

-   To achieve isolation, udir gives each buffer a unique name.
+   To achieve isolation, udir must give each buffer a unique name.
 Usually, this is the directory path, such that commands like `:cd %` work.
 However, if you have multiple loaded udir buffers on the same directory, the buffer names will be made unique by appending an id like "[2]" to the name.